Amphotericin B: History

 It was originally extracted from Streptomyces nodosus, a filamentous bacterium, in 1955, at the Squibb Institute for Medical Research from cultures of an undescribed streptomycete isolated from the soil collected in the Orinoco River region of Venezuela.
-Two antifungal substances were isolated from the soil culture, Amphotericin A and Amphotericin B, but B had better antifungal activity.
-For decades it remained the only effective therapy for invasive fungal disease until the development of the azole antifungals in the early 1980s.
+Two antifungal substances were isolated from the soil culture, amphotericin A and amphotericin B, but B had better antifungal activity.
+For decades, it remained the only effective therapy for invasive fungal disease until the development of the azole antifungals in the early 1980s.

 Its complete stereo structure was determined in 1970 by an X-ray structure of the N-iodoacetyl derivative.
 The first synthesis of the compound's naturally occurring enantiomeric form was achieved in 1987 by K. C. Nicolaou.

+Amphotericin B was used to treat a patient with disseminated coccidioidomycosis who was admitted to the U.S. Public Health Service Hospital, Seattle, Washington, on January 16, 1957.
+"The course was rapidly downhill with a grim prognosis as manifested by positive blood cultures, rising complement fixation titers, and failure of the skin to react to intradermal coccidioidin.
+Amphotericin B was started eight weeks following the onset of his illness.
+Following this, there was a remarkable improvement both objectively and subjectively.
+A fourteen-month follow-up after drug discontinuation revealed stabilization of all laboratory studies except for a re-elevation of the complement fixation titer from 1 to 16 to 1 to 32.
+The patient was completely asymptomatic except for the sputum production containing a few spherules.
+The clinical effect of this drug in this patient has been most encouraging and agrees with results obtained by others.
+The lasting effect of the drug seems suggested by the patient's complete well-being after fourteen months of cessation of treatment.
+It is reasonable to assume that this drug will play a major part in the specific treatment of this disease."

 Formulations

-It is a subgroup of the macrolide antibiotics, and exhibits similar structural elements.
+It is a subgroup of the macrolide antibiotics and exhibits similar structural elements.
 Currently, the drug is available in many forms.
 Either "conventionally" complexed with sodium deoxycholate (ABD), as a cholesteryl sulfate complex (ABCD), as a lipid complex (ABLC), and as a liposomal formulation (LAMB).
 The latter formulations have been developed to improve tolerability and decrease toxicity, but may show considerably different pharmacokinetic characteristics compared to conventional amphotericin B.